 God is infinitely greater in position and in being.
 Now as far as being, if I step on a bug and kill it, it’s not such a big deal even though it’s life.
 But if I kill a dog or a cat, it would be far worse.
 And if I kill a human being, it would be much, much worse.
 God is infinitely greater in position and in being therefore, we are deserving of eternal punishment.

+Some people think that time spent in hell should pay for their sin.
+Time is the wrong premise.
+Our time is not valuable enough to pay for sin.
+Only the shed blood of Jesus can do that.
 It took an eternal God to pay for our eternal sin.
 In addition, God sent the most precious thing He has, His Son.
 He was beaten and suffered a horrific death on the cross for our sins, yet many people reject what God values the most.
 They are in essence saying to God, “I do not value Your Son.
 He means nothing to me, so don’t bother me with your views.”
-As a matter of fact, people even use His Son’s name as a curse word throughout their entire lives.

 Hebrews 10:29 states: “Of how much worse of a punishment do you suppose will he be thought worthy who has trampled underfoot the Son of God?”
 Romans 1:18 says that there is wrath coming on man for his sin but the good news is in 1 Thessalonians 1:10 it states, “Jesus delivered us from the wrath if we trust in Him.”